Types of Degrees Engineering Science Majors Are Getting

 Knowledge Areas for Engineering Science Majors

-This major prepares you for careers in which these knowledge areas are important:
+Engineering Science majors often go into careers in which the following knowledge areas are important:

 Skills for Engineering Science Majors

 The following list of skills has been highlighted as some of the most essential for careers related to engineering science: